Thysbelon/gbaconv-web/README.md

 This webapp may not work on Safari; to workaround this issue, try using Chrome.

 ## For Developers:
-Build gbaconv-web.c by running `emcc -O0 gbaconv-web.c -o gbaconv-web.js -sEXPORTED_RUNTIME_METHODS=ccall,cwrap -lidbfs.js` in a linux terminal with emscripten installed.
+Build gbaconv-web.c by running `emcc -O3 gbaconv-web.c -o gbaconv-web.js -sEXPORTED_RUNTIME_METHODS=ccall,cwrap,UTF8ToString -lidbfs.js` in a linux terminal with emscripten installed.